-□ Prerequisite: OED 111 or concurrent enrollment or one year of typing: OED 151 recommended.
+Prerequisite: OED 111; OED 151 recommended.

-A first-semester course in shorthand using Gregg and Century 21 systems.
-Designed to develop skills in taking simple dictation and transcribing at the typewriter.
-Emphasis is on the mechanics of written English.
+A first-semester course in shorthand.
+Designed to develop skills in taking dictation and transcribing at the typewriter.
+Includes emphasis on the mechanics of written English.

 OED 102 Shorthand II /3 cr. hrs./5 periods (3 lec., 2 lab)